EndorF2/Simulation/README.md

 The program is also available on a homepage of Linköping University, https://old.liu.se/simarc/downloads?l=en, where other EPR simulation programs are also available for download.

-Example input files for ENDORF2 simulation of powder ENDOR spectra of free radicals, including biphenyl radical cation, 14NO-ligated ferrocytochrome c heme a3 and irradiated hippuric acid are available on the repository.
+Example input files for ENDORF2 simulation of powder ENDOR spectra of free radicals, including biphenyl radical cation, 14NO-ligated ferrocytochrome c heme a3 and irradiated hippuric acid are included in the ENDORF2 packages on the repository.

 For comparative purposes input datafiles for powder simulation with exact diagonalisation using the externally available matlab programme Easyspin [https://www.easyspin.org] are also available, together with simulation results.
 These include the biphenyl and naphthalene radical cations, 14NO-ligated ferrocytochrome c heme a3 and irradiated hippuric acid.

 References